celynadaminello/Project-CSS/README.md

-Página Web criada com base no modelo proposto pelo curso Web Design, do Daniel Tapias Morales na Udemy.
-O Objetivo foi treinar meus conhecimentos de HTML e CSS.
+Web page created based on the model proposed by Daniel Tapias Morales' Web Design course at Udemy.
+The goal was to train my knowledge of HTML and CSS.